 How much time should I allow for the course?
 I'm really interested but want to be sure I can fully commit.
 Thank you for taking such a thoughtful and thorough approach to your commitments!
 You can plan to spend up to four very flexible hours on each course module, depending on your schedule, priorities, and preferences.
-You can spend all those hours in one chunk if that works for you, or work them in by smaller snippets here and there.
+You can spend those hours in one chunk if that works for you, or work them in by smaller snippets here and there.
 You may spend an hour or so on each of the following:

-- engaging with the community and your small formation group in our course portal
+- engaging with your small formation group via weekly zoom meetings (1 hour)

 - This course sounds incredible!
 I am very new to the liturgical year and spiritual practices in general, would this course be appropriate for me?
 Absolutely!
 One of our hopes is to come alongside you with both guidance and companionship as you seek to integrate spiritual practices into your everyday life.
 The liturgical year has been a wonderful guide for us in doing just that, and we explore together in the course ways it might be a guide for you, too, as you look at your rhythms and practices.

 - Is there a payment plan so I can spread the cost out over a few weeks?
-We hope to be able to offer a payment plan when we open up cohorts for this course in the future, but we’re just not able to offer that in a neat automated way as we begin.
-Email us at email@example.com with your specific request.
+Email us at firstname.lastname@example.org with your specific request.
 We've made it possible for a few students already.